Local

 Read our AI Policy.

-A major road in northern Lexington will be shut down for several hours Wednesday due to a collision, according to the Lexington Police Department.
+Officials have reopened a major road in northern Lexington after cleaning up a fuel spill from a tractor-trailer collision, according to the Lexington Police Department.

 The collision happened around 6:30 a.m. on outbound Newtown Pike, just past Nandino Boulevard, said Lexington police Lt.
 Jeff Howard.
 The Lexington Fire Department said a tractor-trailer hit a guard rail and caught fire.